 To complement our businesses, during the Track Record Period, upon our customers' request, we provided consulting services to our customers to address their financing needs.
 We provide the consulting services through our Company, Anhui Join-Share, Foshan Consultancy and Hefei Consultancy (the "Consultancy Entities").
-We formulated and arranged for such customers appropriate financing solutions and arrangements and assisted them to improve their capital liquidity, including helping them reorganize their financing structures, source and obtain new bank loans.
+Through our long-standing and intensive cooperation with numerous commercial banks in financing guarantee business, we had established cooperative relationships with 13 commercial banks as of June 30, 2015 and developed an extensive and in-depth understanding of the approval condition, requirements and procedures of commercial banks to extend loan to SMEs.
+Leverage on such expertise and experience, we formulated and arranged for such customers appropriate financing solution and arrangement through (i) advising our customers on their financing structures, (ii) referring them to commercial banks which suit their needs; (iii) assisting them to prepare the relevant financing documentation; and (iv) facilitating the overall financing application and approval procedures.
+Our ability and established reputation to assist customers to obtain financings attracted an increasing number of customers to our consulting services.
+For the years ended December 31, 2012, 2013 and 2014 and the six months ended June 30, 2015, we received service fee from consulting services from 146, 154, 216 and 166 customers, respectively.
 As advised by our PRC legal advisors, King & Wood Mallesons, the provision of the consulting services (including financing solutions and arrangements) is within the business scope specified in the business license of each of the Consultancy Entities.